 Donald Trump Jr.

 Born on New Year's Eve in 1977, Donald Trump Jr. joined the business founded by his famous father, Donald Trump, as a full-time employee in 2001.
 Initially tasked with development of Trump Place and Trump Park Avenue in Manhattan, he eventually took over direction of new project acquisition and development for the company.
-After helping his father's successful campaign to become U.S. president in 2016, Don Jr. and younger brother Eric were named directors of a trust that held the family business interests.
+After helping his father's successful campaign to become U.S. president in 2016, Trump Jr. and younger brother Eric were named directors of a trust that held the family business interests.

 Donald John Trump Jr. was born on December 31, 1977, in New York City.
-The oldest child of real estate mogul and eventual U.S. President Donald Trump and his first wife, Ivana, Don Jr. spent much of his time with his maternal grandparents instead of his busy parents, spending summers with them in Czechoslovakia.
+The oldest child of real estate mogul and eventual U.S. President Donald Trump and his first wife, Ivana, he spent much of his time with his maternal grandparents instead of his busy parents, spending summers with them in Czechoslovakia.

-Following a messy divorce between Donald Sr. and Ivana, Don Jr. and his younger siblings, Ivanka and Eric, were sent to boarding school.
+Following a messy divorce between Donald Sr. and Ivana, Trump Jr. and his younger siblings, Ivanka and Eric, were sent to boarding school.
 He reconnected with his dad during summertime, helping out as a dock attendant and with the renovation of the Seven Springs estate in Westchester County, New York.

-Trump attended the Wharton School at the University of Pennsylvania.
+Trump Jr. attended the Wharton School at the University of Pennsylvania.
 After earning his degree in finance and real estate, he moved to Aspen, Colorado, where he spent his time camping, skiing and bartending.
 Tiring of the lifestyle, he returned to New York in 2001 to join his dad at the Trump Organization.